 While not really "remedies" here are some tips for lessening the severity of your symptoms to help you push through and get to feeling great!

-- Drink lots of water.
+- justify;">Drink lots of water.
 This is always important, but especially when you are feeling the effects of the keto flu.
 Water will help push the toxins out of your system while revving up your metabolism.

 - Up your electrolytes.
 Sodium, potassium, and magnesium are important nutrients that your body needs for optimum function.
 Making sure you have enough of these vital electrolytes will help to alleviate your symptoms.